intv0id/DPHPC_2018/README.md

 ## Description

-This project aims to experiment optimizations using parallel programming for the Minimum Spawning Tree problem.
+This project aims to experiment optimizations using parallel programming for the Minimum Spanning Tree problem.

 ## Authors